 "This has translated into a common myth that large amounts of vitamin C can 'induce' bleeding by changing the ratio of estrogen to progesterone," says New Orleans-based Maria Sylvester Terry, RDN, dietitian for Ochsner Health's Eat Fit NOLA program.

-While there's no strong basis for the claim that vitamin C can affect your period cycle, she says if you're curious about boosting vitamin C, you should choose food sources.
+While there's no strong basis for the claim that vitamin C does affect your period cycle, she says if you're curious about upping your intake of vitamin C, you should choose food sources (more on that in a moment).

 - Bell peppers